Natural Ventilation

 Twb = wet bulb temperature of outdoor air (K)

 The total airflow due to natural ventilation results from the combined pressure effects of wind, buoyancy caused by temperature and humidity, plus any other effects from sources such as fans.
-The airflow from each source can be combined in a root-square fashion as discussed in ASHRAE (2001).
+The airflow from each source can be combined in a root-square fashion as discussed in ASHRAE Handbook - Fundamentals.
 The presence of mechanical devices that use room air for combustion, leaky duct systems, or other external influences can significantly affect the performance of natural ventilation systems.

 B. Design Recommendations